Not legal advice

 Illinois Compiled Statutes, 765 ILCS 705 (Security Deposit Return Act); 765 ILCS 710 (Security Deposit Interest Act); 735 ILCS 5/9 (Eviction); Chicago RLTO for Chicago properties

-This is the primary state statute governing landlord-tenant relationships in Illinois.
-For the full text, consult your state legislature's website or a legal database.
+Primary state statute governing landlord-tenant relationships in Illinois.
+For the full text, consult the Illinois legislature's website or a legal database.